What is Chapter 7? What is Chapter 13?

 In its simplest form, Chapter 7 says, "I can't pay anything to anyone."
 However, a Debtor is frequenlty permitted to keep all his or her assets.

-Chapter 13 is a Plan to typically pay back creditors on a pro rata basis and to cure a default like a delinquent mortgage over time.
-A Plan can rely on a sale of property as well.
+Chapter 13 is a Plan you propose to typically pay back creditors on a pro rata (share and share alike) basis and to cure a default like a delinquent mortgage or back taxes over time.
+A Plan can also rely on a sale of property.

 Can an individual file Chapter 11?

 Yes, I have confirmed many individual Chapter 11 Plans helping small business owners save hundreds of thousands dollars and often times millions of dollars.